 A table is a structure of vertical columns and horizontal rows with a cell at every intersection.
 Each cell can contain text or graphics, and you can format the table in any way you want.
-Usually the top row in the table is kept as a table header and can be used to put some informative instruction.
+Usually the

 Create a Table